 Do Cats Feel Love?

-A question that has kept philosophers, environmentalists, animal rights activists, and others fervently occupied in heated debate is whether animals can feel emotions or not.
-If you’re a pet owner, your response might be, “Well, duh!
+A question that has kept philosophers, environmentalists, animal rights activists, and cat owners fervently occupied in heated debate is whether animals can feel emotions or not.
+If you’re a cat owner, your response might be, “Well, duh!
 My pet loves me!”

 The close relationship between you and your cat, forged over years of quality time and cohabitating makes it glaringly obvious to you.
 You can see every frustrated wrinkle on your cat’s face, every annoyed flick of the tail, and even hear the tonal pitches in its meow.
 Of course, your cat loves you, and you know it.
 Right?